Judy Teen: Critical reception

-On its release, Charles Shaar Murray of New Musical Express described the song as "another mincingly affected Roxy Music copy, but it could conceivably affect others differently".
+Upon its release, Charles Shaar Murray of New Musical Express described "Judy Teen" as "another mincingly affected Roxy Music cop[y], but it could conceivably affect others differently".
 He added that the song's introduction was "exactly the same" as the DeFranco Family's "Abra-Ca-Dabra".
 Peter Jones of Record & Radio Mirror noted the song's "delicate, tinkling opening" and "very together sound as it builds along".
 He concluded, "If this one does make it, it will do it against the normal odds, because it isn't a straight, blatant commercial effort.
 I like it."
 Deborah Thomas of the Daily Mirror wrote, "A hanky panky hit for madcap popsters Cockney Rebel.
 Clever words, a commercial tune and screwball sound effects make for a sure-fire success."
 Dave Lewis of the Acton Gazette and West London Post considered the song to be "a sort of Mexican two-step picked out on an electric mandolin with a beefy backing".
 He did not believe the song would be the one to provide Cockney Rebel with a commercial breakthrough.
 The Belgian magazine Juke Box described the song as mixing the rhythm of "Sweet Pea" (the Manfred Mann version) with a little bit of "Catch a Falling Star".

 Donald A. Guarisco retrospectively reviewed the song for AllMusic, stating, "Most glam acts were either arty or purely commercial, but other groups were able to blend both styles to create singles that were as challenging as they were catchy.
 Harley was able to straddle this balance and 'Judy Teen' is a good example of this skill".
 He noted the "light-hearted lyrics", the "swinging mid-tempo verses" with a "waltz-like beat" and the "more up-tempo chorus that builds to an effervescent peak".
 He concluded, "The song's plentiful hooks [are wrapped] in some unique ear candy, the result catchy enough for a wide audience but clever enough to snare in ambitious listeners with its wordplay."
 Carol Clerk of Classic Rock, in a 2006 review of The Cockney Rebel – A Steve Harley Anthology, commented on the song being "exquisitely crafted and arranged, and determinedly eccentric to boot".
 Chris Roberts of Uncut commented, "Harley's band slid perfectly into the post-Ziggy/Roxy slipstream, all mannered English vocals, florid lyrics and sexual-theatrical rock.
 Tricksy hits like 'Judy Teen' and 'Mr. Soft' displayed arch wit."

 In a 1990 interview, English musician and singer David Gedge of The Wedding Present recalled "Judy Teen" as being an early musical influence, "The first single I heard was 'Judy Teen' on Top of the Pops and I thought it was brilliant.
 I've always liked things which are a bit extreme, and for someone to come into TOTP and look like that and make this record that was so strange, I was quite impressed by it really."